 We can only really see “we don’t make banking adverts” as the “benefit” in this advert.
 But that doesn’t seem much of a benefit for customers.
 That seems more of a claim by the brand team and marketing agency.

 Watch it again.

 The advert makes no claims and states no benefits about what Bankwest can do for you.
 The only take-out is they won’t confuse you with jargon in their advertising.
 Do bank customers really care about that?

 Is the hero character too quirky and niche?

 We find the hero character, Bryce, a bit perplexing.
 Casting is really hard in advertising, we get that.
 It often comes down to personal taste.
 But something here feels off.
 And, it’s not down to the skills of the actor, it’s the material he’s been given to work with.

-They’ve clearly avoided the temptation to use typical fresh-faced, catwalk type models in this advert.
+They’ve clearly avoided the temptation to use typical fresh-faced, catwalk type models here.
 The hero character is quirky.
 But, not too quirky.
 Because too quirky, is too close to weird.

 No real issue with this.

-But he feels like a stereotypical version of “quirky”.
+But he feels like a stereotype version of “quirky”.
 Like something an agency would come up with.
-The target audience isn’t clear, but we’d have to guess it’s younger, inner-city living hipsters.
+The target audience isn’t clear, but we’d guess it’s younger, inner-city living hipsters.
 Who buy cushions and cakes.